Last Updated: February 11, 2019 (view older revisions)

 For additional information about security practices, please check out our Security page.

 Our Privacy Shield commitment applies to the following types of data collected: “Site Content”, “Site Metadata”, and “Registration and Billing Data”.
 Under Privacy Shield, you have a right to remove, access, or correct this data.
 See Paragraph 6 of this Policy to learn how to remove your data.
+If Action Verb transfers personal information received under the Privacy Shield to a third party, the third party's access, use, and disclosure of the personal data must also be in compliance with Action Verb's Privacy Shield obligations, and Action Verb will remain liable under the Privacy Shield for any failure to do so by the third party unless Action Verb proves it is not responsible for the event giving rise to the damage.

 Action Verb LLC has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles to BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint.
 Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield Panel.